CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

     |    |              |            |           |

 11. (1 point) You might remember that we did a comparison between reputation bucket and upvote_ratio.
-This question is pretty similar to that one – we would like to check a similar relationship between score and view counts.
+This question is pretty similar to that one – we would like to check a similar relationship between score and view counts for the questions asked on stackoverflow.

 	The score buckets: <0, 0-100, 101-1000, 1001-10000, >10000
     These are the values of scores in intervals.